Michigan State Fair Riding Coliseum, Dairy Cattle Building, and Agricultural Building: Agricultural Building

 The Agriculture Building, built in 1926, is a long one-story structure with a tall curved roof, the gable end of which is concealed behind a stuccoed parapet on the front facade.
 It has two entrances, one each on the front and side, which are sheltered by projecting arcades with a denticulated cornice.
 The walls are separated into shallow panels.
 The interior houses only a single large utilitarian space.

 Riding Coliseum

 The Coliseum, constructed in 1922, is similar in general design to the Agricultural Building, with paneled stucco walls, projecting arcades, and a denticulated cornice.
 The building footprint is 420 feet by 225 feet, and it contains a 264 feet by 124 feet riding arena encircled with a seating area.
 The Coliseum is constructed with an unusual "rain-bo" steel truss roof, which is one of the largest trussed structures in the Detroit area.

 Dairy Cattle Building

 The Dairy Cattle Building, built in 1924, is constructed as a rear extension to the Coliseum, and is similar to the other two buildings.
 It is a monitor-roofed, basilican-plan building with a modern brick-and-steel entrance constructed in the 1950s on one side.
 Like the Agricultural Building, the interior consists only of a single large space.

+The Dairy Cattle Building was selected as the site of a new bus station at the State Fairgrounds site in 2021, succeeding a temporary bus terminal near the site.
+The State Fairgrounds site, located at the Detroit city limits, has been a major transportation hub since the era of streetcars, when a streetcar loop was located on the site.
+The final streetcars were replaced by buses in 1956, and the fairgrounds continued to serve as a bus transfer point.
+Construction on the Dairy Cattle Building for conversion to a bus station began in May 2023, and the terminal opened a year later in May 2024.
+The Jason Hargrove Transit Center, named after late DDOT driver and COVID-19 safety activist Jason Hargrove, features retail space, a drivers' lounge, and a ticket window for bus passengers.